Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Performance Assessment and Applications

 Regarding computational cost, each GNS-based optimization step takes $\sim 1$ minute on an NVIDIA Quadro RTX 5000, including 20 seconds for forward simulation and 42 seconds for gradient computation.
-In contrast, a single iteration using a non-differentiable forward model (e.g., MPM) would require over 95 minutes, including 2850 seconds for one MPM run, plus an additional simulation for gradient estimation via finite differences, which are also known for introducing numerical noise.
+In contrast, a single iteration using a non-differentiable forward model (e.g., MPM) would require over 95 minutes, including 2850 seconds for one MPM run, plus three additional forward simulations for gradient estimation via finite differences for each of three optimizing material parameters, which are also known for introducing numerical noise.
 In this context, the computational efficiency of the proposed inversion is remarkable.